How does the GM oil life monitor work?

 • Engine revolutions- The GM oil life monitor starts with a factory preset number of engine revolutions stored in memory.
 Every time the engine is started and run, the oil life monitor tracks the number of revolutions run and subtracts those from the factory programmed target.

-• Engine temperature— The algorithm incorporates multipliers that reduce or increase the number of recorded number of engine revolutions, and thus remaining oil life, based on how far engine oil temperature varies from normal oil temperature.
+• Engine temperature— The algorithm incorporates multipliers that reduce the number of engine revolutions, and thus remaining oil life, based on how far engine oil temperature varies from normal oil temperature.
 If the PCM records an engine temperature above 260°F, the remaining oil life will immediately show 0% remaining life.
+Cold starts reduce oil life and the algorithm takes that into account by reducing the number of revolutions accordingly.

 Time—The oil life monitor records the amount of time the engine runs since the last oil change reset.
 The time tracking is a liner measurement and decreases remaining oil life on a straight life basis in conjunction with the other tracked variables.
 The monitor will show 0% after one year regardless of miles driven, engine revolutions or time run.